madeofpendletonwool/Pinepods-Docs/docs/Developing/Developing.md

 # Developing

 First of all, thanks for considering contributing on Pinepods!
-Pinepods is a rust project frontend that uses the Yew framework to build a wasm application.
-On the backend we use fastapi to call data needed from the database of the users choice.
+Pinepods is a Rust project — the frontend uses the Yew framework to build a WASM application, and the backend is a Rust (Axum) API that serves data from the database of the user's choice.
+A separate Go service provides gpodder.net sync.
+For a deeper look at how the pieces fit together at runtime, see [Container Fundamentals](./Container-Fundamentals.md).

 This article outlines how to get Pinepods running in a development environment, and outlines the basics of the architecture.